wombleton/gitlaw-nz/acts/O/Ombudsmen Act 1975.md

 *   Schedule 1 Part 2 Foundation for Research, Science, and Technology: repealed, on 1 February 2011, by [section 18][157] of the Research, Science, and Technology Act 2010 (2010 No 131).
 *   Schedule 1 Part 2 Gambling Commission: inserted, on 1 July 2004, by [section 374][200] of the Gambling Act 2003 (2003 No 51).
 *   Schedule 1 Part 2 GCS Limited: repealed, on 29 December 1994, by [section 6(1)][225] of the Finance Act 1994 (1994 No 73).
+*   Schedule 1 Part 2 Genesis Energy Limited: inserted, on 21 November 2013, by [clause 4][226] of the State-Owned Enterprises (Genesis Energy Limited) Order 2013 (SR 2013/435).
-*   Schedule 1 Part 2 Genesis Power Limited: inserted, on 22 December 1998, by [clause 3][226] of the State-Owned Enterprises (Genesis Power Limited, Hydro Energy Limited, and Waikato SOE Limited) Order 1998 (SR 1998/455).
+*   Schedule 1 Part 2 Genesis Power Limited: repealed, on 21 November 2013, by [clause 4][226] of the State-Owned Enterprises (Genesis Energy Limited) Order 2013 (SR 2013/435).
 *   Schedule 1 Part 2 Government Life Insurance Corporation: repealed, on 20 August 1990, by [section 31(3)][137] of the Tower Corporation Act 1990 (1990 No 2 (P)).
 *   Schedule 1 Part 2 Government Property Services Limited: repealed, on 1 January 2003, by [section 16][227] of the Finance Act (No 2) 1988 (1988 No 128).
 *   Schedule 1 Part 2 Government Stores Board: repealed, on 1 January 1989, by [section 19(2)][228] of the Finance Act (No 2) 1988 (1988 No 128).